MacMannes/stackmob-docs/contribute.md

 # Contributing to StackMob Docs

 We encourage you to contribute to StackMob Docs!
-Whether it's an edit, a small code fix, or even a completely new tutorial, you can contribute.
+Whether it's an edit, a small code fix, or even a completely new tutorial, we're happy to have you involved!

+As developers, we joined StackMob to help other developers, and we thank you for giving back too.

 # How to Contribute